sirikata/sirikata-cluster/README.md

 Unfortunately, because the version of corosync available, the nodes can't just figure out which other nodes are available by themselves.
 We need to provide each node with a list.
-After th enodes have booted, we can do:
+There are a couple of steps involved -- getting the list of addresses, updating the puppet master config, and forcing all the nodes to re-run their puppet configurations.
+Once the puppet configurations are updated, they take care of updating corosync and restarting it.
+Finally, there is one more modification which needs to be run on one of the nodes to make the cluster usable (stonith-enabled=false).
+We've wrapped this whole process into a single command (you can look at the code to see the individual steps):

-    ./sirikata-cluster.py cluster members address list mycluster
+    ./sirikata-cluster.py cluster fix corosync mycluster my_ec2_ssh_key.pem

-The output of this is an updated configuration file that Puppet needs to distribute to the nodes.
-We can get it into place with:

-    sudo cp data/puppet/templates/corosync.conf /etc/puppet/templates/corosync.conf

-but unfortunately we have to manually log into each of the nodes and force their puppet agents to update:

-    # On each node
-    sudo /etc/init.d/puppet restart
+(Note that this assumes a local puppet master in the default location).
 At this point, you should have the nodes ready for executing pacemaker resources (i.e. services).